Contrafactum

 In vocal music, contrafactum (or contrafact, pl. contrafacta) is "the substitution of one text for another without substantial change to the music".
-The earliest known examples of this procedure (sometimes referred to as adaptation) date back to the 9th century used in connection with Gregorian chant.
+The earliest known examples of this "lyrical adaptation" date back to the 9th century in Gregorian chant.

 Categories

-Translations meant for singing are not usually intentional "substitution".
 Types of contrafacta that are wholesale substitution of a different text include the following:

+Significantly different lyrics in another language

+While a direct translation that preserves original intent might not considered a "substitution", the lyrics of the following songs redone in another language have a substantially different meaning: